 For instance, coffee can be a significant portion of someone’s life; there are times when they rely on it, just like they would a person.
 The coffee can help that person stay alert and wake up to face the day in front of them.
 Coffee lovers and their morning coffee are in it for the long-haul.

 On the other end of the spectrum is high school.
 In high school, dates for most people were just flings.
 These dates were fun, but we often soon realized that we were not compatible or were not being treated the way we wanted or even deserved.
 This made us move on and find someone that cared about the same things in life – or our mission, in a way.

 If your nonprofit mission is a “good close connection” that reminds people of happy things (coffee) vs what they don’t want out of life (a high school date), you have the opportunity to build that long-term relationship and continue to receive donations over the long haul to fund that opportunity.

-The nonprofit teams of Smith & Howard Wealth Management and Smith & Howard seek to help our nonprofit clients view their organizations not just from a financial perspective, but from a strategic perspective.
+The nonprofit teams of Smith and Howard Wealth Management and Smith and Howard seek to help our nonprofit clients view their organizations not just from a financial perspective, but from a strategic perspective.
 Without a clear mission and a strategy for engaging and maintaining evangelistic donors, the organization will struggle to achieve its goals and fulfill its mission.
 Therefore, our mission is to help our nonprofits fulfill their mission.
 We’re the coffee.

 Tim has built and directed some of the world’s largest brands.
 With over 20 years of strategic consumer brand management, insights, and new product development experience, he speaks extensively to business professionals on ways to improve the relationships between their brands and consumers.